yanzhang22010/Final-Project_Coding3/README.md

 ## Chapter 1: Project Introduction

 #### 1. Objective:
 The goal of this project is to generate butterfly images using different GAN methods.
-Two high-level libraries, fastai and torchgan, both built on PyTorch, are utilized.
-The fastai library employs the WGAN algorithm from the GAN family, while torchgan utilizes DCGAN.
+Two high-level libraries, Fastai, and Torchgan, both built on PyTorch, are utilized.
+The Fastai library employs the WGAN algorithm from the GAN family, while Torchgan utilizes DCGAN.
 By training models with different libraries, we can evaluate their performance.

 #### 2. Algorithm References:

-For fastai, refer to the official API documentation at: https://docs.fast.ai/vision.gan.html For torchgan, refer to the official API documentation at: https://torchgan.readthedocs.io/en/latest/
+For Fastai, refer to the official API documentation at: https://docs.fast.ai/vision.gan.html For Torchgan, refer to the official API documentation at: https://torchgan.readthedocs.io/en/latest/

 #### 3. Dataset Source:
 The dataset used for this project is obtained from Kaggle: https://www.kaggle.com/datasets/leerocky/butterfly